yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-gateway-configuration-options.md

 #### local_session_cache.disable_cached_session_state

 By default sessions are set to cache, set this to true to stop Tyk from caching keys locally on the node.

-### allow_explicit_policy_id

-As of v2.1, by default, in a Pro installation, Tyk will load Policy IDs and use the internal object-ID as the ID of the policy.
-This is not portable in cases where the data needs to be moved from installation to installation.

-If you set this value to `true`, then the `id` parameter in a stored policy (or imported policy using the REST API of the Dashboard), will be used instead of the internal ID.

-This option should only be used when transporting an installation to a new database.

 ### oauth_token_expire